FusionAuth/fusionauth-quickstart-rust-actix-web/article.md

 * [Docker](https://www.docker.com) version 20 or later, which is the quickest way to start FusionAuth.
 (There are [other ways](/docs/v1/tech/installation-guide/).)

-You will run PHP 8, Composer, and Apache in Docker.
+You will run Rust in Docker.
 Using Docker makes this tutorial suitable for Windows, Linux, and macOS.

-If you are experienced in PHP, you can install PHP 8, Composer, and Apache on your host machine instead and convert commands to work on your operating system.
+If you already have Rust installed locally, you can follow this tutorial on your host machine instead and convert commands to work on your operating system.

 ## General Architecture